-Details of surveys along with the recommendations and actions taken, are reviewed by the Airfield Manager for dissemination where appropriate.
+Details of surveys along with the recommendations and actions taken, are reviewed by the Head of Airfield for dissemination where appropriate.

-4.3 SAFETY OCCURRENCE REPORTING
+4.3 Safety Occurrence Reporting

 All operational and technical occurrences that are considered to have safety implications shall be reported and subject to investigation.